Creating an Effective Good Faith Estimate Template

 - Additional costs (e.g., testing): $50

-This GFE is provided to the patient, ensuring they understand the potential costs involved.
-By following this example, clinicians can effectively communicate pricing to clients, enhancing transparency and compliance.
+Providing this GFE ensures the patient understands the potential costs involved.
+By following this model, clinicians can effectively communicate pricing, enhancing transparency and compliance.

-Before finalizing your GFE template, use this checklist to ensure all elements are included:
+Before finalizing your GFE template, use this checklist to ensure all necessary elements are included:

 - Patient’s name and contact information